Heliscoro/alx-low_level_programming/0x09-static_libraries/README.md

-This contains solutions to static libraries
+This contains solution to static libraries